the-isf-academy/making-with-code/content/cs9/unit01/project/_index.md

 {{< code-action >}} **You can find your project in your Google Drive:** `Project: Data Science.ipynb`

 ✏️ **For the poster, you may use Canva or any other service.** It will be A3 size.
-You will begin the poster after LNY.
+You will begin the poster after you finish the coding portion.

 ---